 327 Bottom End

-Inspection and rebuild of the Corvette 327 bottom end included pistons, rods, crankshaft, harmonic balancer, and oil pump.
-With the motor still in the car, oil pan removal requires loosening the tie rod assembly and swinging it out of the way.
-Having the car on four jack stands made this possible.
+Inspection and rebuild of the 327 Chevy engine bottom end included pistons, rods, crankshaft, harmonic balancer, and oil pump.
+If you're not pulling the motor out of the car, oil pan removal will require loosening the tie rod assembly and swinging it out of the way.
+Having the car on four jack stands makes this possible.
 After the oil pan is removed, all traces of the old gasket were cleaned with a razor blade and gasket scraper.

 Cast vs Forged Crankshaft